Favorite Fall Flowering Plant: Autumn Sage

 Living in the Desert Southwest, I am always grateful when September comes around and the summer heat begins to abate.
 It is at this time that I begin to watch for my favorite fall blooms to appear.

-One of my favorite plants fall-blooming plants is Autumn Sage (Salvia greggii).
+One of my favorite plants fall-blooming plants is autumn sage (Salvia greggii, zones 7 to 9).

 First, they produce tubular-shaped flowers that appear in fall and last through winter and on into spring in my zone 9 garden.
 In cooler climates, they bloom through the summer months and will cease blooming in winter.

-I saw this lovely planting in South Carolina with the Autumn Sage forming a backdrop for flowering pansies.
+I saw a lovely planting in South Carolina with the autumn sage forming a backdrop for flowering pansies.
 Red-flowering plants look great when paired with yellow flowers, which provide a powerful color contrast.

-They aren’t fussy plants, but do require well-drained soil.
-Prune them back to 1 ft. in after the last frost date in your area and apply slow-release fertilizer at the same time.
+They aren’t fussy plants, but do require well-draining soil.
+Prune them back to 1 foot tall after the last frost date in your area and apply slow-release fertilizer at the same time.

 Do you have any favorite fall blooms that you are eagerly anticipating?
-I can’t wait to see the beautiful blossoms of Autumn Sage begin to appear in the garden!
+I can’t wait to see these beautiful blossoms begin to appear in the garden!